cpencille/Getting-and-Cleaning-Data/Codebook.md

     d) WALKING
     e) WALKING DOWNSTAIRS
     f) WALKING UPSTAIRS
-3) Clomuns 3 through 68 are the means and standard deviations from the raw data
+3) Columns 3 through 68 are the means and standard deviations from the raw data

 ##Columns
 1) Subject